How to Buy BHP Group (BHP) Shares

 5. Monitor your investment

-Gain access to shares like BHP Group and more when you sign up to Stake today.
+✅ Gain access to shares like BHP, Fortescue Metals Group and Rio Tinto and more when you sign up to Stake.

 BHP Group Limited (BHP) overview

-One of the longest-standing mining companies in the world, BHP was founded in New South Wales in 1885.
+One of the longest-standing mining companies in the world and one of the most popular Australian mining shares on Stake, BHP was founded in New South Wales in 1885.
 More than a century later, it has become the world’s biggest mining company, with over 80,000 employees and operations spreading across 10 different countries: Australia, Canada, Colombia, Trinidad and Tobago, Peru, Chile, Brazil, Algeria, Mexico and the United States.

 Though most of its revenue comes from iron ore mining, the company also produces a significant amount of copper, coal, nickel and potash, with other commodities playing a smaller role in the company’s focus and revenue.
 For FY22, BHP’s revenues were over US$65.4b, with gross profits hitting over AUD$54.7b.

-Mining is not a sector usually considered to be ESG-friendly, however, BHP is trying to change this.
+Mining is not a sector usually considered to have ESG-friendly stocks, however, BHP is trying to change this.
 They are focused on reducing carbon emissions, investing in the Great Barrier Reef recovery and working alongside indigenous populations in the countries it operates.